Different Kinds of Prayer

 “Just do it” is a motto I live by.

-She’ll learn.
+So often I “JUST DO IT!”
+I know how it’s supposed to be done, I just dive it.
 And while I have accomplished a lot by diving in and just doing it, I have also discovered there are benefits that come with increased knowledge.

 As a little girl I didn’t know anything about prayer, I just talked to God relationally.
 I prayed for my dad.
 I prayed about school.
 I just did it.
 I talked to God like I would my best friend.
 It was conversational.
 It was precious time that shaped my life.
+And I will never stop doing that!
+It is an important part of my prayer life.

 I still talk with God about everything, but I also enjoy other kinds of prayer too.